openedx/enterprise-catalog/docs/decentralized_devstack_common_commands.rst

 - check which containers are running: :bash:`docker ps`

   * lists all running containers in docker engine.
-  * To only see containers related to images declared in docker-compose file, run: :bash:`docker-compose ps`
+  * to only see containers related to images declared in docker-compose file, run: :bash:`docker-compose ps`

 - destroy current DD: :bash:`docker-compose down -v`
-- To provision: :bash:`./decentralized_devstack/provision.sh`
+- provision: :bash:`./decentralized_devstack/provision.sh`

 We use docker-compose to define and run all the containers necessary for enterprise-catalog service.
 For decentralized devstack, the service is defined in decentralized-docker-compose.yml file.
 To learn more see: `Docker-compose cheatsheet`_ and `Official compose documentation`_

 .. _ Docker-compose cheatsheet: https://devhints.io/docker-compose
 .. _ Official compose documentation: https://docs.docker.com/compose/